This is when quitting your job can be a good idea

 In trying to prove a point, I did not stop to ask myself, if this is what I wanted and whether it was the best decision.

-The ‘always on’ hustle culture that we live in says that, if we’re not getting the results we want, we need to try harder.
-In fact, constant ‘busyness’ is worn like a badge of honour.
+The “always on” hustle culture that we live in says that, if we’re not getting the results we want, we need to try harder.
+In fact, constant “busyness” is worn like a badge of honour.
 It’s the only addiction that people actually celebrate.

 How often do we look at the reasons WHY we’re not getting the results we want?
 Often, that involves taking a step back from doing.
 Get off the treadmill and look at what’s really going on.